Azure/aks-engine/docs/topics/azure-api-throttling.md

 ## Update controller-manager runtime

-Depending on the time window (5 minute or one hour) of your API throttling violation, you may have to wait at least 30 minutes to reliably restart your control plane runtime without being throttled once again.
-If you're unsure about the nature of your throttling violations (it can be opaque to debug, but log entries in the active controller-manager pod can show you some practical throttling evidence; you'll have to do that prior to shutting down the kubelet systemd job as demonstrated above) then waiting the full 30 minutes is the most likely, though conservative, tactic to take, to prevent yourself from thrashing around this process many times, re-engaging API throttling behaviors *while* you're remediating.
+Depending on the time window (5 minute or one hour) of the API throttling violation, we may have to wait at least 30 minutes to reliably restart the control plane runtime without being throttled once again.
+If unsure about the nature of throttling violations, then waiting the full 30 minutes is the most conservative tactic to take.

 So, assuming we've waited 30 minutes or so, let's update the controller-manager spec so that it refers to 1.15.12 instead of 1.15.7 (using our example), so that it gets the improvements to the Azure cloudprovider runtime: